lunaria79/Jackalupes-Corner/01 Dream Journal/Dream Journal Home Page.md

 ##### Nothing Left To Say
 **Aspen** the Wolf God and the Deer Gods **Celosia** and **Allamanda** life stories

-##### INTERGLACTIC ROBOT ROMANCE: WORMWOOD WISHES (NANOBEAM)
-Romance between a human ex-space pirate turned galactic freedom fighter and a woman who turns out to be hundreds of millions of nanobots built by an evil alien civilization hellbent on taking over the galaxy.
-However there was an accident in the past that had her wind up on earth and raised by loving parents and peers and learned how to be human.
-doesn't actually realize that she is a nanobot legion until she gets her brains blown out in a hostage situation, and plays dead in order to rescue her husband.
-they live on a spaceship, just the two of them.
-How she winds up there is a huge accident, and freedom fighter almost kills her thinking she was sent to kill *him*.
-Enemies (not really) to lovers.

 ##### vil snakes give the best dick
 main character is a trans peacock fae, who to save the heroes shes traveling with, decides to stay behind in a high level boss dungeon so they can escape.
 Upon meeting the dungeon boss, she immediately pivots to wanting to bounce on that d.